processing/p5.js-web-editor/contributing.md

 ### Step 5: Code review by maintainers

-After you send your PR, the maintainers will review your work.
-If your PR is good enough, we will merge it :smile:
+After you submit your PR, the maintainer(s) will test and review your work.
+They will possibly give feedback or ask you to make changes.
+Once it is approved, it will be merged in :smile:

 # Writing commit messages